sahar2550/React/README.md

-# React
+# Map in React
-Map project with react
+A custom Map written in React.
+###Features
+Some hardcoded location
+Custom icons
+Search addresses
+Add and save new location
+Remove location
+Favorite location